 - Sign contracts.

-- Buy expensive anything.
+- Buy expensive new modes of transportation.
 No new cars.

 - Make long term plans.

-- Purchase computers, printers, the newest iPhone, etc.
+- Purchase computers, printers, the newest iPhone, etc. — technology.

 - Forget to proof read every communication, email, text, etc. prior to hitting send.
 In fact, wait an hour and re-read to be on the safe side.